compiii/2D-SAP/README.md

-# Parallelization of two-dimension sequence alignment problem
+# Parallelization of the two-dimensional sequence alignment problem